After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.

 Switch to less expensive claddings

-There may be a price to pay in additional maintenance costs or shorter life, or simply resale value, though some low-cost claddings can be both robust and attractive looking if designed for well from the outset, rather than swapped in as an afterthought.
+There may be a price to pay in additional maintenance costs or shorter life, or simply reduced resale value, though some low-cost claddings can be both robust and attractive looking if designed for well from the outset, rather than swapped in as an afterthought.

 Switch to cheaper glazing